one-bash/one.bash/README.md

 Invoke `one link` to create symbol links based on ONE_LINKS_CONF file.
 **Notice: Do not invoke `one link` with sudo.**

-Invoke `one unlink` to remove all links defined in ONE_LINKS_CONF file.
+Invoke `one unlink` to remove all symbol links based on ONE_LINKS_CONF file.

 You can use [dotbot plugins](https://github.com/anishathalye/dotbot#plugins) for more directives.
 See https://github.com/anishathalye/dotbot/wiki/Plugins